SerpentBytes/siteit/README.md

 # Siteit

 ## About
-Siteit allows users to convert text files into `.html` page.
+Siteit allows users to convert text files into `.html` pages.
 Presently, Siteit only supports input files with `.txt` format.

 ## Installation